 “How dare he, then, standing on their [the soldiers] graves, misstate the cause for which they died, and libel the statesmen who founded the government?
 They were men possessing too much self-respect to declare that Negroes were their equals, or were entitled to equal privileges.”

-However, It is possible that Lincoln may not have actually felt this way and may have been hoping to gain support for the Union cause by equating the war with a noble struggle for human rights.
+However, we don’t know if Lincoln actually felt this way or if he was just hoping to gain support for the Union cause by equating the war with a noble struggle for human rights.

 Another famous Civil War-era speech that states slavery was the cause of the Civil War was the “Cornerstone Speech” by Alexander Stephens, the Confederate Vice President.
 Stephens spoke in Savannah, Georgia in March of 1861, just weeks before the war officially started, during which he compared the Civil War to the Revolutionary War, in which a band of rebels overthrew a tyrannical government, and said that slavery was the cause of this new revolution: